unicefuganda/uSurvey/README.md

 What next
 ---------

-You would need to load the administrative divisions data for the country you have made your setup for.
+You'll need to load the administrative divisions data for your country setup.

 See the uSurvey documentation for further information: